A probabilistic approach to the leader problem in random graphs: Introduction and main results

-Since the foundational work of \erdos \cite{erdos-renyi-1,erdos-renyi-2}, asymptotics in the large network limit for random graph models in general, and the evolution of dynamical properties in particular have motivated an enormous amount of work in the ensuing decades.
-Let us briefly describe one of the motivating questions of this paper and then motivate renewed interest on this problem over the last few years.
-One of the main models studied in the original work of \erdos in \cite{erdos-renyi-1} is the following ``random graph process'' $\set{G(n,M)}_{M\geq 0}$ on $[n] := \set{1,2,\ldots, n}$.
-At ``time'' $M=0$, start with the empty graph $G(n,0)$.
-For $ M \geq 1$, $G(n,M)$ is obtained from $G(n,M-1)$ by choosing one of the ${n\choose 2} - M+1$ edges not present in $G(n,M)$ uniformly at random and placing this in the system.
-Write $\cC_{\sss(k)}(M)$ (respectively $|\cC_{\sss(k)}(M)|$) for the $k$-th largest component in $G(n,M)$ (respectively the size of this component), breaking ties arbitrarily.
+\ch{The foundational work of \erdos \cite{erdos-renyi-1,erdos-renyi-2} motivated an enormous amount of work on the study of dynamically evolving random graph models in the ensuing decades.} We now briefly describe one of the motivating questions of this paper and then \ch{discuss} renewed interest on this problem over the last few years.

+One of the main models studied in the original work of \erdos in \cite{erdos-renyi-1} is the following ``random graph process'' $\big(\ER(n,M),~M\geq 0\big)$ on $[n] := \set{1,2,\ldots, n}$.
+Set $\ER(n,0)$ to be the empty graph.
+For $ M \geq 1$, $\ER(n,M)$ is obtained from $\ER(n,M-1)$ by choosing one of the ${n\choose 2} - M+1$ edges not present in $\ER(n,M)$ uniformly at random and placing this in the system.
+Write $\cC_{\sss(k)}(M)$ (respectively $|\cC_{\sss(k)}(M)|$) for the $k$-th largest component in $\ER(n,M)$ (respectively the size of this component), breaking ties arbitrarily.
 Here we have suppressed dependence on $n$ to simplify notation.

-In \cite{erdos-renyi-2}, the following ``double jump'' was identified where it was shown that for $M \ll n/2$ $|\cC_{\sss(1)}(M)| = O_P(\log{n})$, if $M = n/2$, the so called {\bf critical regime} then $|\cC_{\sss(1)}(M)| = \Theta_P(n^{2/3})$, whilst if $M = c n/2$ with $c> 1$ then $|\cC_{\sss(1)}(M)| \sim f(c) n$ for a deterministic function $f$ satisfying $f(c) > 0$ for $c> 1$.
-This stimulated an enormous amount of work (see \cite{Boll-book,janson2011random,luczak1990component,luczak1994structure} and the references therein) both in understanding what happens close to the critical regime and dynamic properties of the above construction wherein components merge via the addition of new edges.
+In \cite{erdos-renyi-2}, the following ``double jump'' was identified where it was shown that for $M \ll n/2$\ch{,} $|\cC_{\sss(1)}(M)| = O_P(\log{n})$, if $M = n/2$ \chch{(which corresponds to the so-called {\bf critical regime})}, then $|\cC_{\sss(1)}(M)| = \Theta_P(n^{2/3})$, whilst if $M = c n/2$ with $c> 1$, then $|\cC_{\sss(1)}(M)| \sim f(c) n$ for a deterministic function $f$ satisfying $f(c) > 0$ for $c> 1$.
+This stimulated an enormous amount of work (see \cite{Boll-book,janson2011random,luczak1990component,luczak1994structure} and the references therein) \chch{on understanding the behavior close to the critical regime, and the} dynamic properties of the above construction wherein components merge via the addition of new edges.
 This resulted in the following fundamental result of Aldous \cite{aldous-crit}.
 Fix $\lambda \in \bR$ and consider the process of normalized component sizes close to the critical value arranged in decreasing order:

-For any $p\geq 1$, consider the metric space,
+For any $p\geq 1$, consider the metric space